 - the current relationships between project partners and how these will change as a result of the project

-- any roles you will need to recruit for, taking into account the impact of COVID-19 restrictions on the team structure
+- any roles you will need to recruit for

-You can submit one appendix.
-This can include a short summary of the main people working on the project to support your answer.
+You can submit one appendix with a short summary of the main people working on your project to support your answer.
 It must be a PDF, up to 4 A4 pages long and no larger than 10MB in size.
 The font must be legible at 100% zoom.

 What does the market you are targeting look like?

-- the target markets for the project outcomes, any other potential markets (domestic, international or both)
+- the target markets for the project outcomes and any other potential markets (domestic, international or both)

 - the size of the target markets for the project outcomes, backed up by references where available

 - the structure and dynamics of the target markets, including customer segmentation, together with predicted growth rates within clear timeframes